 Penal Code 278 PC is the California statute that defines the crime child abduction, sometimes called child stealing.
-This offense occurs when a person, with no right of custody, takes the child away from his or her parent or legal guardian.
-A conviction can lead to up to four years in state prison.
+This occurs when a person, with no right of custody, takes a child away and keeps the child from the parents or legal guardians.
+The offense can be charged as a misdemeanor or a felony punishable by up to four years in state prison.

 278 PC states that “every person, not having a right to custody, who maliciously takes, entices away, keeps, withholds, or conceals any child with the intent to detain or conceal that child from a lawful custodian [is guilty of a crime]…”.

-- a divorced dad with no custody rights over a child takes the youngster to a secluded ranch without telling anyone.
+- a divorced dad with no parental rights, custody order, or visitation order over a child takes the youngster to a secluded ranch without telling anyone.

-- a distant relative takes a boy to a different country with the intent to hide him from his parents.
+- a distant family member takes a boy to a different country with the intent to hide him from his parents.

 - an aunt drives her niece to a “summer home” and does so while intending to conceal her from her mom.